We're activists, researchers, journalists, municipal workers, and other people interested in transparent government.

-We're indexing police Data Sources for every criminal justice agency.
+We're indexing police Data Sources for every agency in the U.S. criminal legal system.

 Currently, local groups use data independently.
-At best, they trade information via email and spreadsheet.
-This means duplication of effort, and hard-won records falling through the cracks.
+At best, we trade information via email and spreadsheet.

 We're making tools to help people organize and share their Data Sources so they can spend less time finding data and more time using it.